Stanley7096/IRS-PM-2022-10-30-IS04FT-GRP-MovieRecommender/README.md

 ### MovieGenre3.csv

+* The basic information list like names and types of movies

 ### users_resulttable.csv

-* Results of survey
-* Insights derived, which were subsequently used in our system
+* Users' preferences and ratings for system to deploy the algorithms
 ---

 ### <<<<<<<<<<<<<<<<<<<< End of Project >>>>>>>>>>>>>>>>>>>>